hiskuDN/avataaars-svelte/README.md

 This project is licensed under the MIT License, the same as the original [Avataaars Generator](https://github.com/fangpenlin/avataaars-generator).

-## Version 0.0.2
+## Version

-Implement all clothing alternatives to match the original Avataaars Generator
+`0.0.2` Implement all clothing alternatives to match the original Avataaars Generator `0.0.3` Add exports to index.ts